lallaria/Archipelago/worlds/tp/docs/CurrentState.md

 ## Generation

 When generating the world, all possible locations will be created and given an item.
-Logic is currently static in glitchless, based off the world data from the base randomizer web generator.
+Logic is currently only glitchless, based off the world data from the base randomizer web generator.
 (If you find logic weridness please make an issue for it)

 ## Dungeons